Zinovii Grzhebin: Vsemirnaya Literature

-Gorky signed an agreement in 1928 with the soviet government to publish several books the rights for which were claimed by Grzhebin, who was in desperate need for money.

-Grzhebin was employed by Vsemirnaya Literature (World Literature), a semi-official literary publishing house established by Maxim Gorky and Anatoly Lunacharsky, Peoples' Commissar for Education on 4 September 1918.
+Grzhebin was employed by Vsemirnaya Literature ('World Literature'), a semi-official literary publishing house established by Maxim Gorky and Anatoly Lunacharsky, Peoples' Commissar for Education on 4 September 1918.
 Grzhebin owned paintings by Isaac Levitan, Albert Nikolayevitch Benois, Kustodiev, and Boris Grigoriev which were hung on the walls of the offices.
-He lost all his fortune that was taken back by the soviet government.
-He died prematurely in February 1929 in Vanves, a suburb of Paris.
+He lost all his fortune that was taken back by the Soviet government.
+He died prematurely on 4 February 1929 in Vanves, a suburb of Paris.